natcap/invest.users-guide/source/ndr.rst

 Summary
 =======

 The objective of the InVEST nutrient delivery model is to map nutrient sources from watersheds and their transport to the stream.
 This spatial information can be used to assess the service of nutrient retention by natural vegetation.
-The retention service is of particular interest for surface water quality issues and can be valued in economic or social terms (e.g. avoided treatment costs, improved water security through access to clean drinking water).
+The retention service is of particular interest for surface water quality issues and can be valued in economic or social terms, such as avoided treatment costs or improved water security through access to clean drinking water.

 Introduction
 ============